Matt Heinz: 2012

-Following the resignation of incumbent Democrat U.S. Congresswoman Gabby Giffords, Heinz announced his candidacy for the special election for the seat.
+Following the resignation of incumbent Democratic U.S. Congresswoman Gabby Giffords, Heinz announced his candidacy for the special election for the seat.
 He later withdrew from the race before the election.

 2016

 Heinz announced in 2015 that he would run for the 2016 Democratic nomination in Arizona's 2nd congressional district.

 In August 2016, Heinz won the primary with 53.2 percent of the vote, defeating Victoria Steele.
 In the general election, he faced Republican incumbent Martha McSally.
 McSally was re-elected with 57% of the vote.

 2018

 Heinz announced in 2017 that he would again run for the 2018 Democratic nomination in Arizona's 2nd congressional district.

 In August 2018, Heinz lost the 7-way primary with 29.6 percent of the vote to Ann Kirkpatrick who received 41.9 percent.